Last updated on April 20, 2026

 4. Longer protected period to find a new job (3 months or more) in case of unemployment.

-5. Immediate family reunification rights for spouse and minor children.
+5. Immediate family reunification rights for a spouse and minor children.

-Author’s note for you: if you are marreid and you spouse in living in your country from where you come then you can apply for you spouse visa and you will get your spouse visa quicker then normal work permit holders because the immigartion office know that you are earning farily enough you bear your spouse expenses in poland. this is plus points for eu blue card holder or those who are thinking to apply for eu blue card in poland.
+If you are married and your spouse is living in your country, from where you come, then you can apply for your spouse’s visa, and you will get your spouse’s visa quicker than normal work permit holders because the immigration office knows that you are earning fairly enough to bear your spouse’s expenses in Poland.
+This is a plus point for EU blue card holders or those who are thinking of applying for eu blue card in Poland.

-another plus points is that you can moved to another eu country easily e.g. if you are doing a job in poland as an eu blue card holder and later on you find a job in germany as a skilled worker then you can shift to germany without going through any tough process.
-Learn more about german work permit for skilled worker.
+Another plus point is that you can move to another EU country easily, e.g., if you are doing a job in Poland as an EU blue card holder and later on you find a job in Germany as a skilled worker, then you can shift to Germany without going through any tough process.
+Learn more about german work permit for skilled workers.

 There are many countries that offer skilled worker visas, including the EU Blue Card.